Interview with Jon Bouche, Vice Chairman of the Montgomery County Republican Party

 It is a very difficult situation, but it’s encouraging to see Precinct Chairs standing up for the rules and for the people they were elected to represent.
 While many people say the CEC should stand down because “Chairman Christ was elected by Montgomery County voters,” they forget that the Precinct Chairs were also elected to represent Montgomery County voters and they make up the body of the CEC.
 The Chairman’s role is to facilitate their meetings, not rule over them.

 Jon Bouché is Vice Chairman of the Montgomery County Republican Party and serves on the Lone Star Groundwater Conservation District Board of Directors.
 He is the host of Red Zone Politics and co-host of Texas Fully Loaded.
-He was the 2019 Republican Party Volunteer of the Year for SD 4 and served at the 2022 State Convention on the Platform Committee and as Chair of the Criminal and Civil Justice Committee.
+He was the 2019 Republican Party Volunteer of the Year for SD 4, served at the 2022 State Convention on the Platform Committee and as Chair of the Criminal and Civil Justice Committee, and served on the Rules Committee at the 2024 State Convention.

 Previous